rajasekhar02/cn-final-project/README.md

 ## Project Layout:
-I have divided the Project into 4 branches:
+I have divided the Project into 4 branches and need place all these files in the NS 3.35:

-aquasim: This branch contains the code related to aquasim module.
+**aquasim:** This branch contains the code related to aquasim module.
 I have fixed compiler issues when using this module with NS-3.35.

-contrib: This branch contains the code related to contrib folder in the NS-3.35.
+**contrib:** This branch contains the code related to contrib folder in the NS-3.35.
 Here I have implement the ERGC protocol as module.

-scratch: this branch contains the code that triggers the simulation.
+**scratch:** This branch contains the code that triggers the simulation.

+**scratch/makefile:** This file contains commands to execute the project.

 ## Implementation
 I have done the following tasks: